dribnet/purvs/README.md

 UPDATE

 I've now completed all three faces, I'm aware that my part two goes in a completly different direction and style to part one, however I was still thinking about what I wanted this project to consist of and am happy with the change.
 I've now completed the three faces and added to all the slider to create the effects i wanted.
 Now, I'll move on to the randomizing.

+UPDATE

+I've now been working with randomizing.
+I've decided t start with to add all 3 of my faces, can potentially narrow it down later but wold rather take away then add for the final.
+I've got slight things and changes happening with each face every time you click to randomize.
+So far I like where the work is going, struggled a bit to get all the faces in but learned a lot.